I have been supposed to write this post for weeks, nearly months but I haven't been very inspired...

 2nd day is our full day trip, we wanted to go "advanced caving" but we didn't have a certificate (yep, apparently you need to bring your caving certificate when you go on holiday...) so we were offered the option of doing a trial but that would have messed up our schedule and it was apparently full of snakes (a special type of snakes who likes caves!).
 So we opted for a different option, boat trip followed by a few more caves where we spotted a few tiny bats (they seem much bigger in vampire films!) and the usual stalagmites, stalagtites.

-then we went for a dip in the river (luckily we didn't meet any animals while in the water apart from a couple of pretty butterflies which I am definitely putting pictures of on this blog as I' have no other animals for this post!!!!!!!!)
+then we went for a dip in the river (luckily we didn't meet any animals while in the water apart from a couple of pretty butterflies which I am definitely putting pictures of on this blog as I' have no other animals for this post!!!!!!!!) and then we decided to walk back instead of taking the boat.
+We did go through the most fun cave (on our own, the guide took the boat back), it was pitch black and the pathway was very narrow, good fun!

 If I remember well it was called moonmilk cave, the inside was completely white with some rounded shapes usually seen on videos from lunar expedition.
 We only saw that thanks to C&S good organisation, obviously R and I go caving without headlights...